Skip to content

 Explore Each Property

-Baltimore MD Average Rent Prices 2026
+Baltimore, MD Average Rent Prices 2026

-The average rent in Baltimore MD is $0 per month, based on 0 units across 8 apartment communities.
+The average rent in Baltimore, MD is $2,507 per month, based on 100 units across 8 apartment communities.
+Prices range from $1,440 at The Quill by Alta to $2,341 at Avalon 555 President.

 Every price comes directly from each property's leasing system, updated that morning.
 Request a neighborhood we don't cover and we add it within 24 hours.